scaleway/serverless-api-framework-python/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug Report
+name: 🐛 Bug Report
-about: Unexpected or broken behavior of serverless-api-project
+about: Unexpected or broken behavior of the framework 🤔
 labels: bug
 ---